Template Letters and Scripts

 Writing these letters can be exhausting.
 You do not have to do them all at once.
 Take breaks when you need to, and ask a friend or family member to help if you can.
 If you are struggling, call Cruse Bereavement Support free on 0808 808 1677.

-Notifying an employer
+Letting an employer know

 [Your full name] [Your address line 1] [Your address line 2] [Your postcode] [Your phone number] [Your email address] [Date] [Employer name] [HR Department / Manager's name] [Employer address] Dear [Manager's name / Sir or Madam], I am writing to let you know that [full name of the deceased], who was employed by you as [job title, if known], passed away on [date of death].
 I am [his/her/their] [relationship, e.g. spouse / partner / son / daughter / executor].
 I would be grateful if you could let me know: - Whether any salary or holiday pay is owed up to the date of death - Whether there is a workplace pension, and if so, the details of the scheme and any death-in-service benefit - Whether there was any life insurance or death-in-service cover provided through the employment - If there are any personal belongings at the workplace that need to be collected Please could you also ensure that payroll is updated and no further payments are made to [full name of the deceased].
 Please send all correspondence to my address above.
 Yours faithfully, [Your full name]